 How to cite this article:

-Dr. Vijay Anand M, Dr. Keerthi Narayan V, Priya M and Keerthana D. Oral health problems related to pre- and post-medications among diabetic individuals: A cross sectional study.
-International Journal of Applied Dental Sciences.
-2020; 6(1): 24-27.
+Dr. Vijay Anand M, Dr. Keerthi Narayan V, Priya M, Keerthana D. Oral health problems related to pre- and post-medications among diabetic individuals: A cross sectional study.
+Int J Appl Dent Sci 2020;6(1):24-27.